-An unofficial or end of semester grade report is available on the web at www.ncc.edu/MyNCC.
+An unofficial or end of semester grade report is available through MYNCC in using www.ncc.edu/MyNCC.
 Go to Student Records and click on the desired link.
-Official transcript requests are available on the same website.
+Official transcript requests are available using MyNCC.

 Nassau Community College reserves the right to deny copies of official transcripts if the student has unpaid financial obligations to the college.